InsertKoinIO/koin/docs/reference/koin-core/scopes.md

 title: Scopes
 ---

-Koin brings a simple API to let you define instances that are tied to a limit lifetime.
+Koin brings a simple API to let you define instances that have limited lifespan.

 ## What is a scope?

-Scope is a fixed duration of time or method calls in which an object exists.
+A scope is a fixed duration of time or method calls in which an object exists.
 Another way to look at this is to think of scope as the amount of time an object’s state persists.
 When the scope context ends, any objects bound under that scope cannot be injected again (they are dropped from the container).